unknown-36/pyterminal/README.md

 step 12: go back to (pyterminal) folder and right click the terminal.py. and click open with code.

-step 13: paste the thing you jist copied down the (place your -cec -command-execution-code--) line
+step 13: paste the thing you just copied down the (place your -cec -command-execution-code--) line

 and you can replace the (print ('hello')) with whatever function you want.